 A Way In: Launching Your Writing Career

-The road of a writer is a wiry one.
+The road of a writer is a bumpy one.

 It was an evening of drinks and joy with food for thought and tips to take away!